 Most challenging mission: Prince George’s County was the base for one of the most challenging missions ever conducted by NASA.
 In December 1993, NASA Goddard Space Flight Center managed the highly successful first servicing mission of the Hubble Space Telescope.

-Clean as a whisle: The world’s largest clean room is in Prince George’s County at NASA Goddard Space Flight Center.
-The Hubble Clean Room is an 86,000 square-foot (7989.4 square-meters) building used to integrate and test space equipment and hardware.
+Clean as a whistle: The world’s largest cleanroom is in Prince George’s County at NASA Goddard Space Flight Center.
+The Hubble Clean Room is an 86,000 square-foot (7989.4 square meters) building used to integrate and test space equipment and hardware.
 How clean is it?
 1,000 times cleaner than a hospital operating room.

 The nation’s first chopper flight: The Nation’s first recognized, controlled helicopter flight occurred in Prince George’s County.
 It happened in a demonstration to the Navy in 1924 at College Park Airfield (Airport).

 A plane like no other: Prince George’s County was the birthplace of the famous Ercoupe.
 The Ercoupe was a small, general airplane designed for anyone to fly.
 The Engineering and Research Corporation (ERCO) of Riverdale began the production of this unique aircraft in 1939.
 It was the “Ford Escort” of airplanes.